 The applicant is claiming 46.56 SF deduction for this one wall for this one floor, taking the full eight inches, even though most of this wall does not qualify for the full deduction.
 When the math is done on the wall thickness calculated by segment, just 18.21 SF can be deducted, a 61% reduction in the floor area exempted.
-If other floors are similarly overstated, this building is easily out of compliance with the maximum floor area for the lot, considering the thousands of square feet taken in green wall deduction.
+If other floors are similarly overstated, this building is easily out of compliance with the maxsauthoffbarance.
+Afor the lot, considering the thousands of square feet taken in green with formulation.